blambeau/phd/writing/NOTES.md

 * 2011.07.01 -- Definitely grep on TODO ;-)

-* 2011.06.30 - Sections to refactor in chapter 4

-  * Restate the requirement that all scenarios start in the same system state somewhere.
-This is left implicit because of scenario collections so far.

-  * Add a sentence about "membership queries" before using the term.

-  * Check that "uv" (vs. "u.v") string concatenation is compatible with Background.

-  * Normalize images and verify that abbreviates are correctly introduced.

-      \texttt{a.pres}, \texttt{a.prop}, \texttt{e.open}, \texttt{e.stop} stand for \texttt{alarm pressed, alarm propagated, emergency open, emergency stop} respectively}.

-  * Is a proof (argument) needed in Section 4.4.2 (injecting goals ensures system consistency)?

-  * Section 4.5 - LTS synthesis from high-level MSCs

-    * State that the initial state assumption is no longer required here.

-  * Add an illustration to union of hMSC languages in 4.5.1

 * 2011.06.24 - Sections to refactor in chapter 2

   * 2.1 Running examples